VysotskiVadim/VysotskiVadim.blog/_posts/2021-01-01-android-pick-file.markdown

 twitterLink: https://twitter.com/VysotskiVadim/status/1427957292176191489
 ---

-I was looking for a simple tutorial which explains how to pick a file on Android but didn't find anything that:
+I was looking for a simple tutorial that explains how to pick a file on Android but didn't find anything that:
-1. Has simple code examples so that I can quickly implement feature step by step copy-pasting code and check if it what I need;
+1. Has simple code examples;
 2. Explanation of how everything works with links to docs;
 3. Edge cases, or what can easily be missed, but it's an important scenario for the user.